OfficeDev/office-js-docs-pr/docs/publish/publish-add-in-vs-code.md

 ## Using Visual Studio Code to publish

 >[!NOTE]
-> These steps only work for projects created with the Yeoman generator.
+> These steps only work for projects created with the Yeoman generator, and that use the XML-formatted manifest.
+They do not apply if you created the add-in using the Teams Toolkit or created it with the Yeoman generator and it uses the unified Microsoft 365 manifest.

 1. Open your project from its root folder in Visual Studio Code (VS Code).
 1. Select **View** > **Extensions** (Ctrl+Shift+X) to open the Extensions view.